 This section describes the different types of routines and when to use them.

 The term INMOD is an acronym for input modification routines.
-These are user-written routines that Teradata MultiLoad and other load/export utilities can use to provide enhanced processing functions on input records before they are sent to Teradata Database.
+These are user exit routines that Teradata FastLoad and other load/export utilities can call to provide enhanced processing functions on input records before they are sent to the Teradata Database.

 Notify Exit Routines

-An exit routine specifies a predefined action to be performed whenever certain significant events occur during a Teradata MultiLoad job.
+A notify exit routine specifies a predefined action to be performed whenever certain significant events occur during a Teradata FastLoad job.

-For example, by writing an exit in C (without using CLIv2) and using the NOTIFY...EXIT option of the BEGIN MLOAD command, a routine to detect whether a Teradata MultiLoad job succeeds or fails, how many records were loaded, what the return code was for a failed job, and so on can be provided.
+For example, by writing an exit routine in C (without using CLIv2) and using the NOTIFY command, a routine to detect whether a Teradata FastLoad job succeeds or fails, how many records were loaded, what the return code is for a failed job, and so on can be provided.